MicrosoftDocs/azure-docs/articles/spring-apps/how-to-map-dns-virtual-network.md

 ### Link the virtual network

-You must create a virtual network link to link the private DNS zone to the virtual network.
+You must create a virtual network link to link the private DNS zone you created to the virtual network.

 #### [Azure portal](#tab/azure-portal)

-1. Select the private DNS zone resource you created earlier: `private.azuremicroservices.io`.
+1. Navigate to the private DNS zone you created named `private.azuremicroservices.io`.
+There might be several with the name, so determine the correct one by its resource group and subscription.

 1. On the navigation pane, select **Virtual network links**, then select **Add**.